All Episodes

 Tell everybody about the wind we've been having.

-Oh, my goodness sake.
+Oh, my goodness, safe.

 The wind is terrible.

-And the sand is flying all around and the doctor going crazy.
+It blows my blinds down, and my apartment almost came down, and the sand is flying all around, and the docks are going crazy.

-God, this is terrible.
+Yeah, this is terrible.

-You know, I used to live in Chicago and when I come into my bedroom and in the house from outside,
+You know, I used to live in Chicago, and when I come into my bedroom, I'm in the house, from outside, I hear this, whoo, this wind like this.

-I hear this, whoo, this wind like it's 20 blows there and the wind is blowing like in Chicago.
+20 below zero, the wind is blowing like in Chicago.

 Like in Chicago, huh?

-Yeah, it sounds just like it, the way the wind comes around the corner.
+That just sounds just like it, the way the wind comes around the corner.

-It is really something.
+Well, it is really something.

-And you've noticed you have no long-distance phone service?
+And you've noticed you have no long-distance phone service.

-No, and I thought for a minute I wouldn't be able to get you.
+I wouldn't be able to get you.

 I tried to call you on one old number, but I guess it was the wrong number.